 What is Hydration?
 Let's Make Hydration a Priority

-Drinking water seems obvious, doesn’t it?
+Drinking water seems obvious doesn’t it?
 Like breathing or sleeping, it’s just something we do when we’re thirsty, and we know we need it to survive.
-However, the research shows that it’s not that simple.
-This week is Nutrition and Hydration Week 2019, and after our recent focus on healthy eating, let’s tackle hydration.
+However, research shows that it’s not that simple.

 What is hydration?

 Hydration is the body’s ability to absorb water, the vital liquid it needs, and is based on how much is available to it.
-Every cell, tissue, and organ requires fluid, performing functions such as maintaining temperature, disposing of waste products and lubricating joints.
+Every cell, tissue, and organ requires fluid to perform functions such as maintaining temperature, disposing of waste products and lubricating joints.